 A will is a document provides written instruction for how a person’s final responsibilities are to be handled.
 In this legal instrument, the individual in question will name an executor, who is someone the author trusts and opines as capable of carrying out the associated responsibilities.
 Once an executor is established, the author then lists their rightful heirs and determines how their assets should be divided.
 Other pertinent instructions might include burial instructions and how specific debts are to be remitted.

-Those who establish living trusts place the entirety of their assets under the management of a trustee, who carries out specific delegation authorities at the time of the author’s passing.
+Some people use a trust attorney to establish a living trust which places the entirety of their assets under the management of a trustee.
+The trustee carries out specific delegation authorities at the time of the author’s passing.

 Power of Attorney